-♦ You can read the first NEWSPAPER ARTICLE about The Neighbor Project, Mary Wilson’s piece in the Daily Herald.
+♦ You can also read the first NEWSPAPER ARTICLE about The Neighbor Project, Mary Wilson’s piece in the Daily Herald, which has been followed by more newspaper and radio stories since.
 And you can watch a draft of the Bureau Gravity VIDEO introducing The Neighbor Project.
 I narrate it, though eventually the plan is to fold in other voices with mine, voices with different rhythms and accents and tones—a style designed to represent Moving Forward Together, one of the phrases that’s been associated with the merger and the new possibilities the merger brings.

-On the Emmanuel House main page on this site, I say that every 18-24 months we help 20-30 families disrupt their cycles of poverty, but of being poised to double, triple, or quadruple that amount.
+On the Emmanuel House main page on this site, I speak of helping 20-30 families disrupt their cycles of poverty, but of being poised to double, triple, or quadruple that amount.
 That’s now clearly in sight.
+100 families.

 “I’m so glad it’s your voice on the new video,” said Hayley Meksi, Emmanuel House’s wonderful executive director for the past six years.
 She steps away from us for a season to go live in Albania near her husband Lorent’s parents.
 Hayley and Lorent have been among the greatest supporters of Emmanuel House from the very beginning, sacrificing their talents, time, and money to keep us going.
 We look forward to their return.

 At the Paramount, Denny Wiggins, Joseph Corporation’s retiring director, said, “With Rick Guzman at the head of The Neighbor Project, we can’t fail.”
 So Rick now returns full time to grow the vision he and his wife Desiree had when they founded Emmanuel House nearly a dozen years ago as a living memorial to Bryan Emmanuel Guzman, Rick’s youngest brother.